usnistgov/800-63-3/sp800-63b/sec4_aal.md

 #### 4.1.1.
 Permitted Authenticator Types

-AAL1 permits the use of any of the following authenticator types, which are defined in Section 5:
+AAL1 authentication SHALL be effected by the use of any of the following authenticator types, which are defined in [Section 5](#sec5):

 * Memorized Secret
 * Look-up Secret